LennaHammer/English/EVP/out/words_adjective.md

 ## 2581. sentimental ## adjective
 /ˌsent̬.əˈment̬.əl/ VALUE
 [C2]related to feelings and memories and not related to how much money something costs
-- It wasn't an expensive ring but it had great sentimental value.
+- It wasn't an expensive ring but it had great sentimental ` value`.

 ## 2582. serene ## adjective
 /səˈriːn/